13aece5e-4824-11ee-9e6c-42010a40000b

 • Contact dermaitits (eg severe hair dye allergy)

-• Plant dermatitis
+• Phyto-photo dermatitis (plant dermatitis)

 • Vescicular hand dermatitis